Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 1. Click **Commit** in the top right.
     - If you've already created a commit and wish to make more, click the arrow next to **Create a pull request** to see the **Commit** option.
 2. Fill out the **Description** field with information about your model.
-If it's long, the pull request will be created with part of it in the title and the rest of it in the body.
-That's ok!
+If it's long, part of it will be included in the pull request title, and the rest will be in the body.
+That's okay!
 You can correct it during the PR creation process.
 3. Click **Commmit**.
 4. The **Commit** button will change to **Create a pull request**.
-You can add more commits, but for now click the **Create a pull request** button and you will be redirected to your Git provider in a new tab.
+You can add more commits, but click the **Create a pull request** button for now.
+You will then be redirected to your Git provider in a new tab.

 The following examples use GitHub as the provider:

 <Lightbox src="/img/docs/dbt-cloud/visual-editor/demo-model-github.png" width="90%" title="Example of the screen you're taken to in GitHub when you create a pull request from the Visual Editor." />

 5. Click **Create pull request** in the GitHub window.
-6. Fill out the **Add a title** and **Add a description** fields.
-If your description is split between both, copy the entire contents to the description field and give it a shorter title.
+6. Complete the **Add a title** and **Add a description** fields.
+If your description is split between both, copy all the contents to the description field and give it a shorter title.
 7. Click **Create pull request**.

 You've just submitted your first model from the Visual Editor for review.
-Once approved and merged, the model will be included in your organizations project and run whenever `dbt run` is executed in any environments it is in.
+Once approved and merged, the model will be included in your organization’s project and run whenever `dbt run` is executed in any environment it is in.
 You're now on your way to becoming an expert in data transformation!